 If you’re looking to improve your child's coding skills, this handy guide is sure to help you on your way!
 No matter if they're just getting started or working on becoming a better programmer, check out these easy steps!

-First, there’s no shortage of reasons why coding is important or incentives to learn to code.
+First, there’s no shortage of reasons why kids should learn to code or incentives to learn to code.
 An understanding of how coding works is an essential ingredient to today’s most exciting, lucrative careers.

 Plus, coding is absolutely everywhere!
 From gaming to social media to cutting-edge AI technology, programming languages like Java and Python hold the keys to unlocking the modern world.
 That's a lot of code!